fiorillo/tregex-semantic-tagger/README.txt

 II.
 SCRIPTS

 There are a few ways to use the system.
+All of the scripts read the location of the project root from the file script/project-root.txt.
+Make sure you change this file before running any of these scripts.
+This also means that all the scripts have to be run from the main directory (the one that has this readme in it).
+I will change this as soon as I come up with a better solution and have time (probably just by writing a setup script).

 1. tag.sh: to tag a file that has already been parsed, use: